UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.2.4 =

+* Change: Remove "visibility: visible;" rule from menu UL
+* Fix: Warning with Ninja Popups plugin
+* Accessibility improvement: Space bar can now be used to toggle visibility of mobile sub menu
+* Accessibility improvement: Up/down keys can be used to navigate top level menu items in mobile sub menu
+* Accessibility improvement: Add 'Keyboard Highlight Outline' styling option to theme editor
+* Accessibility improvement: Add outline to entire search form when using keyboard navigation
+* Fix: Using left/right arrow keys to navigate top level menu items when a search box is in the menu
+* Improvement: Remove 'display' inline CSS attribute when mobile menu is opened/closed

+= 3.2.3 =

+* Fix: Check the walker property exists before adding menu toggle to HTML output
+* Fix: PHP 8.1 warning
+* Fix: Conflict with The Bluehost Plugin

 = 3.2.2 =